 When you get the news about a bad grade, it is important to take a step back and assess the situation from all angles.
-Is the grade just?
-Was the rubric unclear?
-Do you feel that you met all of the requirements that were communicated by the professor?
+Will this result in me failing the course?
+Can I earn points back?
+Could I have prepared better ?
 At first, it may be challenging to look at the situation objectively, but it’s critical to engage in self-reflection about the reason for the bad grade.
-Consider asking a friend or mentor to listen to your side of the story.
+Consider all possibilities as to why you may have received the grade you did.
 Once you have sorted it through, your next step is to set up a meeting with your professor.

 How to Talk to a Professor About a Bad Grade

-You may be wondering about how to talk to a professor about a bad grade.
-Most professors will be impressed that you care enough to have a conversation.
+Speaking with your professor about any concerns in the class is a positive step for improvement on future assignments.
+Taking this step shows great initiative, and the professor will appreciate you taking the time to have this conversation.
 Begin by emailing your professor to set up a meeting.
 Avoid an accusatory tone, even if you feel that the grade was unjust.
 Instead, ask your professor to discuss your work and how it compared to the stated expectations for the assignment.
 Go a step further by asking how you can improve your grade.
-If you feel negativity from the professor during the discussion resist the urge to become angry.
+If you feel negativity from the professor during the discussion resist the urge to show your anger.
 This will only make the situation more adversarial.